abdulwaheed76/practices/README.md

 # Pull request / merge request model B
 This is an alternative and discretion of manager to adapt for projects.
 In model B
 1. Developer will create PR on github but Github will not be used for issue creation.
-Instead, reviewer will type issues inside code with signature, commit and push e.g `//{ABC}:PRI text here`.
-And developer will respond below this line after changing code like this `//{CDE}: text here`.
+Instead, reviewer will type issues inside code with signature, commit and push e.g `// {ABC}:PRI text here`.
+And developer will respond below this line after changing code like this `// {CDE}: text here`.
 Commit and push.
 1. Once the code changes, conversation like this ends, the manager will cut and paste this conversation at the end of file.
-And approve PR after changing `//{ABC}:PRI` to `//{ABC}:PRRI`.
+And approve PR after changing `// {ABC}:PRI` to `// {ABC}:PRRI`.
 Cuting and pasting at bottom like this means issue is accepted as resolved.
+1. For commenting, you can use simple abbreviations like `// {ABC}: text here`
 1. This will keep a record of all PR issues at end of each file.
 1. Abbreviations to note here are
       1. {ABC} or {CDE} - Name abreviation.
 E.g John Corner is JOC.
 You should set one signature and be consistend on it.
       1. PRI - Pull request issue
       1. PRRI - Pull request resolved issue.
+1. These issues can be referenced during and after the PR by searching `}:PRI` or `}:PRRI`
+1. The `/* */` can be used instead of `//` for multi line comments if needed.

 # QA Quality Assurance
 #### No such thing